 It soon became apparent that what had started as a quirky cottage industry/hobby had generated enormous interest in the “forgotten room”, more than Justin could ever have envisaged.
 After the launch of the Paris Bath in 1998 the business moved on a level and this, along with an unparalleled selection of antique stock and the restoration skills of the workshop, have made The Water Monopoly the leader in its field with private and commercial projects worldwide.

 Each The antique pieces are restored to the highest standards in The Water Monopoly’s own in-house workshops, located on the ground floor of the showroom.
-The highly skilled team (some of whom have been with Homewood for over 20 years) include engineers,
+The highly skilled team (some of whom have been with Homewood for 25 years) include engineers,

 plumbers, metal workers, polishers and marble & porcelain restorers.
 Each salvaged piece leaves the workshop conforming to British Standard pipe threads, which are used throughout the world.